Website icon Xpert.Digital

 Heavy-duty intralogistics in transition – the Vollert Container Logistics Solution concept as the key to automated, space-saving container logistics of the future

-The international logistics industry is currently experiencing a fundamental paradigm shift.
-Digital connectivity, rising handling volumes, the call for sustainable solutions, and the pressure to make internal supply chains more resilient are increasingly turning traditional container yards and open-air storage areas into bottlenecks.
-While seaports, inland ports, and industrial ports were dominated for decades by reach stackers, gantry cranes, and overhead cranes, today's focus is on automated high-bay warehouses for standard containers.
+The international logistics industry is currently undergoing a fundamental paradigm shift.
+Digital networking, increasing handling volumes, the demand for sustainable solutions, and the pressure to make internal supply chains more resilient are increasingly turning traditional container yards and open storage areas into bottlenecks.
+While seaports, inland ports, and industrial ports were dominated for decades by reach stackers, gantry cranes, and bridge cranes, today automated high-bay warehouses for standard containers are taking center stage.
 One of the pioneers of this development is Vollert Anlagenbau GmbH, based in Weinsberg, Swabia.
-With the Vollert Container Logistics Solution concept, the company is applying its decades of heavy-duty and intralogistics experience from steel mills, concrete production plants, and the automotive industry to container handling – thus introducing a modular system for high-density, multi-story container storage facilities that simultaneously combines efficiency, flexibility, and environmental compatibility.
+With its Vollert Container Logistics Solution concept, the company is transferring its decades of heavy-lift and intralogistics experience from steel mills, concrete production plants, and the automotive industry to container handling – thus presenting a modular system for high-density, multi-story container storage facilities that simultaneously combines efficiency, flexibility, and environmental compatibility.

-From open-air storage to multi-story high-bay warehouse – why a paradigm shift is necessary
+From open storage to multi-story high-bay warehouse – why the paradigm shift is necessary

-Several hundred million TEU are handled every year.
-So far, logistical hubs have been based on horizontal expansion: the volumes drove up, they increased the transshipment point or rented additional open spaces.
-But soil is scarce and expensive in many places; In addition, energy and personnel costs are increasing.
-At the same time, stricter emission requirements, noise protection requirements and increasing storm events ensure that classic open -air container stations reach economic and ecological limits.
-All of these factors favor vertical storage solutions in which containers are stacked on top of each other in shelf alley without stackers, straddle carriers or reach stackers have to permanently switch.
-This is exactly where the panel concept comes in.
+Hundreds of millions of TEUs are handled worldwide every year.
+Until now, logistics hubs have relied on horizontal expansion: as volumes increased, the transshipment area was enlarged or additional open space was leased.
+However, land is scarce and expensive in many places; moreover, energy and personnel costs are rising.
+At the same time, stricter emission regulations, noise protection requirements, and increasing severe weather events are pushing traditional open-air container yards to their economic and environmental limits.
+All these factors favor vertical storage solutions, where containers are stacked on top of each other in racking aisles, eliminating the need for forklifts, straddle carriers, or reach stackers to constantly reposition them.
+This is precisely where the Vollert concept comes in.

-1. Fully automatic, multi-storey high-bay warehouse (High-Bay Store, HBS)
+1. Fully automated, multi-story high-bay warehouse (High-Bay Store, HBS)

-The core of the system is a racking structure made of high-strength steel, which – depending on customer requirements – comprises up to eight or more levels.
-ISO containers with a total weight of up to 40 t are stored in individually addressable storage compartments.
+The core component is a racking system made of high-strength steel, which – depending on customer requirements – comprises up to eight or more levels.
+ISO containers with a total weight of up to 40 tons are stored in individually addressable storage compartments.
 Unlike conventional block stacking, each container is directly accessible without restacking.
-This saves time, energy, and wear and tear.
+This saves time, energy, and reduces wear and tear.

-Specially developed storage and retrieval machines (SRMs) ensure rapid transport between the rack aisles.
+Specially developed storage and retrieval machines (SRMs) are used for rapid transport between the aisles.
 They navigate on rails and lift or move the containers using telescopic grippers.
-Thanks to frequency-controlled drives, energy recovery, and high-resolution position measuring systems, the SRMs reach speeds previously only seen in light pallet warehouses—but are now possible for 20- and 40-foot containers.
+Thanks to frequency-controlled drives, energy recuperation, and high-resolution measuring systems, the SRMs achieve speeds previously only seen in light pallet warehouses – but now possible for 20- and 40-foot containers.

-Both the steel construction grid as well as the RBG units and conveyor techniques are consistently modularly designed.
-Operators can initially install a core system and, if the handling quantities rose, integrate additional streets, levels or devices without stopping on running operation.
-This reduces investment risks and allows a gradual scaling.
+Both the steel structure grid and the stacker crane units and conveyor technologies are consistently designed to be modular.
+Operators can therefore initially install a core system and gradually integrate additional aisles, levels, or equipment as handling volumes increase, without interrupting ongoing operations.
+This reduces investment risks and allows for phased scaling.

 4. Consistent software architecture

 Behind the visible steel colossus lies an intelligent control and management system.
-Vollert's specially developed warehouse control software combines real-time sensor data with algorithms for idle optimization, prioritization, and collision avoidance.
-Via standardized interfaces – such as OPC UA or REST – the HBS can be seamlessly connected to higher-level terminal operating systems or ERP platforms.
-Digital twins enable simulations, while condition monitoring modules proactively report maintenance requirements.
+Vollert's proprietary warehouse control software combines real-time sensor data with algorithms for idle optimization, prioritization, and collision avoidance.
+Standardized interfaces—such as OPC UA or REST—allow for seamless integration of the HBS with higher-level terminal operating systems or ERP platforms.
+Digital twins enable simulations, while condition monitoring modules proactively report maintenance needs.

 5. Interfaces to the outside world

-Whether by rail, inland waterway, or road access, the solution can dock at various levels with gantry or bridge cranes, automated guided vehicles (AGVs), or road trucks.
-Transfer stations—such as shuttle trains or moving truck docks—ensure a continuous material flow from the delivery gate to the shipping gate.
+Whether by rail, inland waterway, or road: the solution can dock at various levels using gantry or bridge cranes, automated guided vehicles (AGVs), or road trucks.
+Transfer stations – such as shuttle trains or so-called moving truck docks – ensure a continuous flow of materials from the delivery point to the shipping gate.

-Due to the vertical stacking, the basic area requirement is reduced by up to 70 percent compared to conventional container places of the same capacity.
-Free areas can be used for more value -added processes or converted into green areas.
+According to Vollert, vertical stacking reduces the required land area by up to 70 percent compared to conventional container sites of the same capacity.
+The freed-up areas can be used for more value-added processes or converted into green spaces.

 Weather and emission protection

-The shelf building protects the goods from precipitation, UV radiation and storm.
-At the same time, the entire movement cycle runs fully electric.
-This saves diesel, lowers CO₂ emissions and minimizes noise pollution for employees and residents.
+The racking system protects the goods from rain, UV radiation, and storms.
+At the same time, the entire movement cycle is fully electric.
+This saves diesel, reduces CO₂ emissions, and minimizes noise pollution for employees and residents.

 Occupational safety and ergonomics

-Driverless systems reduce the risk of collisions, crashes or bruises.
-Operating personnel changes from physically stressful outdoor activities to be monitored in air-conditioned control rooms, which increases the attractiveness of the workplace.
+Driverless systems reduce the risk of collisions, falls, or crushing injuries.
+Operators transition from physically demanding outdoor tasks to monitoring duties in climate-controlled control rooms, increasing the attractiveness of the workplace.

 Flexibility in the industry mix

-From seaports and rail terminals to decentralized container distribution for the construction, chemical, or automotive industries – Vollert's modular systems can be adapted wherever heavy-duty containers need to be moved quickly, safely, and while preserving their value.
-Even temperature-sensitive goods are conceivable, for example, if the rack aisles are equipped as thermal chambers.
+From seaports and rail terminals to decentralized container distribution for the construction, chemical, or automotive industries – Vollert's modular systems can be adapted wherever heavy-duty containers need to be moved quickly, safely, and with minimal damage.
+Even temperature-sensitive goods are possible if the racking aisles are equipped as thermal chambers, for example.

 A look behind the scenes – how a Vollert-HBS cycle works